WillEStokes/RCVAnalysis/README.md

 # RCVAnalysis
-Calculating features of rapid cyclic voltammetry traces.
+Find peaks and features from rapid cyclic voltammetry traces!

 ## Peak Metric Description
 The following figure demonstrates a sample RCV scan with the peak metrics overlaid: